RileyM61/WIP_Manager_Curser_Beta/public/images/ai-coach/README.md

 ## AI Coach avatar image

+This repo expects the AI Coach avatar to be **provided locally** (it is not tracked in git to avoid committing binaries).

-Place the approved AI Coach avatar image from the chat into this folder as:
+Place the approved AI Coach avatar image into this folder as:

 - `public/images/ai-coach/coach.png`